Updated: August 17, 2020

 Putting a name to an heirloom apple tree

-But once you find one, how do you identify it?
+But once you find an old unique tree, how do you identify it?
 That’s where Rowan Jacobsen’s Apples of Uncommon Character comes in.
-The book gives you a good shot at putting a name to an unusual apple.
+The book gives you a good shot at finding the name for an unusual apple.

-Ashmead’s Kernel: A plain, ordinary-looking apple that’s sort of like a Granny Smith with a jolt “wild child” flavor.
+Ashmead’s Kernel: A plain, ordinary-looking apple that’s sort of like a Granny Smith with a “wild child” flavor.
 It “pushes the extremes of honeyed sweetness and racy acidity.”
-Clearly Ashmead’s Kernel was selected for taste.
+Clearly Jacobsen added Ashmead’s Kernel due to its taste.

 Roxbury Russet: “The oldest American apple, having sprung up on a hill above the Massachusetts Bay colony.
 It was already popular throughout southern New England in the 1600s.”